 Credit Score Requirements for HELOC

 If you are considering applying for a home equity line of credit (HELOC)—which is a revolving credit account that lets you borrow money against the value of your home—meeting the minimum credit score for HELOC approval is one of the most important factors to drive success.
-Having the right HELOC credit score can help you qualify for a lower interest rate and more favorable terms on your line of credit.
+Having the right credit score can help you qualify for a HELOC with a lower interest rate and possibly more favorable terms on your line of credit.

-While Discover offers home equity loans and mortgage refinance, we do not provide HELOCs.
+While Discover® Home Loans offers home equity loans and mortgage refinance, we do not provide HELOCs.
 But assessing your qualifications for a HELOC can help you understand your eligibility for similar home equity loans: allowing you to select the home equity product that best suits your needs.

-To stay one step ahead of the game, make sure you understand the HELOC credit score requirements before you apply.
+To stay one step ahead of the game, make sure you understand the credit score requirements for a HELOC before you apply.
 Here's what you need to know:

-Different lenders will have different requirements for what your HELOC credit score should be.
+Different lenders will have different requirements for what credit score is needed for a HELOC.
 But in general, a credit score of 700 or higher is preferred.
-(For a Discover fixed-rate home equity loan—where you get your money in a lump sum— a minimum score of 620 needed.)
+(For a Discover Home Loans fixed-rate home equity loan—where you get your money in a lump sum— a minimum score of 620 needed.)

 Getting a HELOC with a lower credit score